MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 * Invoking backend procedures through adapters
 * Challenge Handling

->**Update** We Dont see `Too Many HTTP Redirect` issue anymore with iOS 13 beta 8 .
-Therefore we are not publishing any fixes for the issue.
+>**Update:** We don't see `Too Many HTTP Redirect` issue anymore with iOS 13 beta 8.
+Therefore, we are not publishing any fixes for the issue.

 ##### CNCopyCurrentNetworkInfo Returns Nil
 MFP SDK for v7.1 make use of `CNCopyCurrentNetworkInfo` inside `Device->wifi->getConnectedAccessPoint` API .
 As per Apple iOS 13 guideline one of the following condition should be met in order to get correct response from `CNCopyCurrentNetworkInfo` else it returns nil.